Samsung Galaxy S III

 Following an 18-month development phase, Samsung unveiled the S III on 3 May 2012.
 The device was released in 28 European and Middle Eastern countries on 29 May 2012, before being progressively released in other major markets in June 2012.
 Prior to release, 9 million pre-orders were placed by more than 100 carriers globally.
 The S III was released by approximately 300 carriers in nearly 150 countries at the end of July 2012.
 More than 20 million units of the S III were sold within the first 100 days of release and more than 50 million until April 2013.

 The S III was well-received commercially and critically, with some technology commentators touting it as the "iPhone killer".
 In September 2012, TechRadar ranked it as the No. 1 handset in its constantly updated list of the 20 best mobile phones, while Stuff magazine likewise ranked it at No. 1 in its list of 10 best smartphones in May 2012.
 The handset also won the "European Mobile Phone of 2012–13" award from the European Imaging and Sound Association, as well as T3 magazine's "Phone of the Year" award for 2012.

 It played a major role in boosting Samsung's record operating profit during the second quarter of 2012.
 As of November 2012, the S III is part of a high-profile lawsuit between Samsung and Apple.
 In November 2012, research firm Strategy Analytics announced that the S III had overtaken Apple's iPhone 4S to become the world's best-selling smartphone model in Q3 2012.
 Because of overwhelming demand and a manufacturing problem with the blue variant of the phone, there was an extensive shortage of the S III, especially in the United States.

 The Samsung Galaxy S III was succeeded as the series flagship by the Samsung Galaxy S4 in April 2013.
 In April 2014, following the release of its new flagship, the Galaxy S5, Samsung released a refreshed version called the "Galaxy S3 Neo", which has a quad-core Snapdragon 400 processor clocked either at 1.2 or 1.4 GHz.
-It has 1.5 GB of RAM and 16 GB of internal storage and ships with Android 4.4.4 "KitKat".
+It has 1.5 GB of RAM and 32 GB of internal storage and ships with Android 4.4.4 "KitKat" as the only version of Android available.